 Leder Games and designer Cole Wehrle have been having a great few years.
 Buoyed by the massive success of Root, they focused all their efforts on Oath: Chronicles of Empire and Exile, a sprawling legacy style game like no other, which takes place over decades and centuries.
 Oath’s game state is a swirling, ever changing tapestry of people, conflicts, and intrigues.
 Seize control by sowing distrust and future games will be forced to deal with the fallout of your actions.
 You might found a dynasty that lasts multiple generations, or will be crushed by a stronger power.
 You and the other players will guide the course of your unique world along paths of your choosing, and make if it what you will.

-The Dune movie is a rising star right now but the Dune: Imperium board game is almost as hot.
+Dune: Imperium board game is hot.
 A card driven, worker placement, deck building game set on Arrakis, with the fate of the galaxy at stake?
 Sounds like just another day for House Atreides.
 Struggle against the other houses in the Landsraad that attempt to squeeze Arrakis for it’s main resource, the spice melange.
 Will you choose intrigue by courting the Emperor’s favor, or will you build up your Fremen army and conquer the deep desert?
 Gather valuable spice, precious water, and lead your house to victory.

 Ankh: Gods of Egypt

 Take control of ancient Egyptian deities in this “minis on a map” area control game from acclaimed designer Eric Lang.
 The third in his area control trilogy (Blood Rage, Rising Sun), Ankh uses clever action selection, board state manipulation, and card-based combat in a new experience that feels both familiar to Lang’s previous designs and innovative in its gameplay.
 Gain devotion to become the greatest deity, or risk being forgotten and lost to the sands of time.

 2-5 players, ages 14+, 90 minutes